The primary concern for most people who were arrested for domestic violence is the penalties they will face if convicted.

 California Penal Code 1203.097 describes specific sentencing requirements after a defendant has been placed on probation for domestic violence.

 Under PC 1203.7, defendants sentenced for domestic violence must be placed on probation for at least three years.
-Also, the court is required to issue a criminal protective order that protects the victim from further acts of violence, threats, stalking, abuse or harassment.
+Also, the court is required to issue a criminal protective order that protects the victim from:

 The court could issue a “level one” protective order that would allow peaceful contact with the victim, but might require a full stay-away no contact order prohibiting any type of contact with victim.